netdata/netdata/collectors/statsd.plugin/README.md

 ### statsd main config options
 - `enabled = yes|no`

-   controls if statsd will be enabled for this netdata.
+   controls if statsd will be enabled for this Netdata.
 The default is enabled.

 - `default port = 8125`